nhsconnect/nhslogin/src/fido.md

 <div class="nhsuk-inset-text">
   <span class="nhsuk-u-visually-hidden">Information: </span>
   <p>Continue to use your standard NHS login OpenID Connect integration.
-You do not need to make technical changes to that integration to support FIDO2 passkeys.</p>
+You do not need to make technical changes to that integration to support FIDO2 passkeys.
+FIDO1 is not available for partner onboarding.</p>
 </div>

 <h2>Passkeys (FIDO2)</h2>